Hersheys Logo

 What is Hershey’s?

 Hershey’s (The Hershey Company) is one of the world’s leading chocolate producers.
 He also makes cakes, cookies, milkshakes, and more.
-The company was founded in the late 19th century by Milton S. Hershey and was a chocolate factory in the early years but gradually expanded.
+The company was founded in the late 19th century by Milton S. Hershey and was a chocolate factory in the early years, but it gradually expanded.
 Its headquarters is located in Hershey, Pennsylvania.
 Now the strict Hershey’s logo is known in 80 countries where it supplies its products.

 1890 – 1898